DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Robot/robot_write_node.rst

     .. image:: Images/robot_write_procedure_3.png
         :align: center

-4. Open the Hercules program.
+4. In this case, we use the Hercules program for demonstration.
+Open the Hercules program.
 Click the third tab 'TCP Client', input Module IP 127.0.0.1, input port number 6969, and click connect.
 You should see the message "Connected to 127.0.0.1" in Hercules.
     .. image:: Images/robot_write_procedure_4.png
         :align: center